W.L.D. Johnson Neighborhood Library: Carnegie Colored Library

 African Americans were prohibited from accessing the Houston Lyceum and Carnegie Library, so African American leaders organized their own public library in Houston's Booker T. Washington High School in 1909.
 Native Houstonian Emmett J. Scott and his boss Booker T. Washington secured a Carnegie Library grant to help pay for a new building.
+Local real estate investor and civic leader John Brown Bell heard about the project from Scott and delegated the news of the library to mayor Horace Baldwin Rice, in order to secure annual city funds to upkeep the building.
+Bell was made the chairman of the committee to secure funds to buy the real estate lot.
+After the library was built in April 1913, Bell was made the treasurer of the Library Association.
+The board overseeing the institution was composed entirely of African Americans.

-It was designed by William Sidney Pittman, a prominent African American architect and the son-in-law of Booker T. Washington and was constructed in 1913.
+The library was designed in 1913 by William Sidney Pittman, a prominent African American architect, and the son-in-law of Booker T. Washington.
 It faced Frederick Street.

-The board overseeing the institution was composed entirely of African Americans.
 In 1921 the city of Houston disbanded the library board and made the library a branch of the Houston Public Library system.
 Charles Norton Love, an African American civil rights activist and publisher of the Texas Freeman helped advocate for construction and funding of the library.

 Houston's public library system was desegregated in 1953.
 The neoclassical library building was demolished in 1962 to make way for Interstate 45 that cut through Houston's Fourth Ward.

 Page 23 of Houston Lost and Unbuilt includes photos of the Carnegie Colored Library during its dedication in 1912, architectural plans, and a photo of city leaders and African American officials during demolition.